Vinculum (symbol): Historical

 meaning to add b and c first and then subtract the result from a, which would be written more commonly today as a − (b + c).
 Parentheses, used for grouping, are only rarely found in the mathematical literature before the eighteenth century.
 The vinculum was used extensively, usually as an overline, but Chuquet in 1484 used the underline version.

-In India, the use of this notation is still tested in primary school.

 As a part of a radical

 The vinculum is used as part of the notation of a radical to indicate the radicand whose root is being indicated.
 In the following, the quantity $ab+2$ is the whole radicand, and thus has a vinculum over it: